abp6318/DEAN-Stack/README.md

 ```

 ### Accessing Outside VPS

+**Note** - I couldn't get the frontend to work outside the VPS, only the backend.

 1. Open package.json in nano (or Vi).
 This file tells the Angular CLI how to interpret commands that you’re going to use,
 such as `“start”` for starting up/building the app.
 Change the line that says `"start": "ng serve"`, to `"start": "ng build &&
 node ./bin/www"`.

-2. Open the firewall for the frontend on whatever port you chose to run it on (I like 4200).
+2. Open the firewall for the frontend on whatever port you chose to run it on (I like 4200 for frontend and 3001 for backend).
 ```
 sudo firewall-cmd --zone=public --add-port=4200/tcp --permanent
+sudo firewall-cmd --zone=public --add-port=3001/tcp --permanent
+sudo firewall-cmd --zone=public --add-port=7687/tcp --permanent
 ```

 3. Reload the firewall.